Helping you free your child of an eating disorder

 Rule-based or intuitive eating?

 Trusting my body’s eating cues has worked for me pleasantly all my adult life.
 When it comes to food, I’m not interested in rules, willpower or self-discipline.
-So I was glad to find resources for ‘intuitive eating’ from Tribole and Resch.
+So I was glad to find resources on ‘intuitive eating’ by Tribole and Resch.

-Does complete recovery for your child mean that they will eat intuitively, or will they need to keep some level of rule-based or structured eating?
+Does complete recovery for your child mean that they’ll eat intuitively, or will they need to keep a system – some level of rule-based or structured eating?
 Answers are likely to be individual.
 Not everyone has the biological or mental makeup for intuitive eating.
 Some people with ARFID never get hungry.
-And some people never feel satiated.
-For a while, your child may find eating a complicated, non-intuitive business.
+And some people find it hard to feel satiated.
+For a while, your child may experience eating as a complicated, non-intuitive business.
 Remember that the biology of appetite regulation is complex and can take a while to settle after the metabolic disruptions your child has been through.
-If their appetite cues were reliable before the eating disorder, hopefully they will return.
+If their appetite cues were reliable before the eating disorder, hopefully they’ll return.
 If not, intuitive eating is not for them.

-At first, your child may benefit from some rules for balanced, regular, sufficient eating and exercise.
-Gradually, you will see which rules can safely be reduced or discarded.
-Rules may morph into rough guidelines, and in some years your child may find that their intuition is a reliable friend.
+At first, your child may benefit from some rules – you could call it ‘structure’ or ‘scaffolding’ – for balanced, regular, sufficient eating and exercise.
+Gradually, you’ll see which rules can safely be reduced or discarded.
+Rules may morph into rough guidelines, and in some years, your child may find that their intuition is a reliable friend again.
 Don’t rush it.
 Treat it like a series of small, low-risk experiments.
-If something goes wrong, go back to what worked, and get some stability before trying again.
+If something goes wrong, go back to what worked and get some stability before trying again.

 Your child’s best tool is to know themselves.
 Does their body give them reliable cues?
 How do emotions or stress affect them?
-A person may find that most of the time, they can eat intuitively, but in times of stress, their stomach shuts down.
-So they need a rule to ‘Eat even when I’m distressed.’
-Rules are compatible with complete recovery if they’re not too intrusive and if they’re genuinely conducive to good health.
+Can they eat intuitively most of the time, but lose their appetite when upset?
+Perhaps they need a rule to ‘Eat even when I’m distressed.’
+Rules are compatible with complete recovery if they’re not too intrusive and genuinely aligned with health and wellbeing.

 [Jumping to another section of the chapter…]